smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 In order to speed up we realized that we first needed to slow down.
 Going as fast as we could was no good if clients did not use our updates.
-Slowing down would also mean investing more into stability, testing and validation for each change made.
-We then struck the following agreement with our clients for how to proceed.
+Slowing down would also mean investing more into stability, testing and validation for each change made to improve feedback on each release.
+We then struck the following agreement to improve the situation with our clients:

 1. Regular Weekly Deployments
 1. Documented Changes
 1. More Testing

-In the next installment we will explain how the story unfolds and what changed so that we get better.
+In the next installment we will explain how the story unfolds and what changed to get better at releasing with confidence.

 [jez]:      https://twitter.com/jezhumble
 [dave]:     https://twitter.com/davefarley77